Siderite/lichessTools/README.md

  - add an item in the Watch menu to go to last watched game (and from there to the previously watched game and so on)
  - show opening name in TV game and mini games
  - opening explorer button to quickly switch between you and the selected user
- - show history section (last two games) for user TV
  - copy branches from analysis/study to clipboard
- - TV games have a link to the game in the title and can be bookmarked during the game
  - languages supported: English, Romanian
  - extension options in the Preferences menu in LiChess
  - next moves from transpositions are now available in the analysis move list